Deposits and rent

 If you are unsure about what you can or can’t claim for, please visit the entitledto website.

 An agent or landlord may also ask for an extra fee for drawing up the tenancy agreement and inventory.

 It is illegal for an agency to charge for registering with them.
-If an agency asks for cash before finding a property for you, get advice, as you should not have to pay for information from them or to go on their lists.
+If an agency asks for cash before finding a property for you, get advice.
+You should not have to pay for information from them or to go on their lists.

 Was this web page helpful?